§ 16 - New Image Dialog

 You can create an image as a flat, atomic image, or you can create a master image, ready to have layers attached to it.
 You can also create an image as a brush, either square or round.

-You can, of course, create any brush you like by creating a new image and then doing... something... with its pixels, then just assign it as the Brush.
+You can, of course, create any brush you like by loading or creating a new image and then doing... things... with its pixels, then just assigning it as the Brush.

-Warning: Large brushes will result in very long execution times for the brushstroke operator.
+es will result in very long execution times for the Brushstroke

 The new image dialog blocks; that is, you have to close it before you can do anything with the rest of the application.